When Would a Child be Susceptible to Headbanging?

 When a child has a sensory deficit.

-Alternatively, an under-stimulated child may use headbanging to stimulate their vestibular systems in a way to make them feel good.
+Alternatively, an under-stimulated child may use headbanging to stimulate their vestibular system in a way to make them feel good.
 Distractions can provide comfort to a child such as a vibrating pillow or a well-secured bouncing chair.

 When a child is attempting to communicate.